-NOTICE IS HEREBY GIVEN that the Sixty-Fourth Annual General Meeting of Hwa Hong Corporation Limited (the "Company") will be held at M Hotel Singapore, Anson III, Level 2, 81 Anson Road, Singapore 079908 on Thursday, 27 April 2017 at 10.00 a.m. for the following purposes:
+NOTICE IS HEREBY GIVEN that the Sixty-Fifth Annual General Meeting of Hwa Hong Corporation Limited (the "Company") will be held at Grand Copthorne Waterfront Hotel, Galleria Ballroom, Level 3, 392 Havelock Road, Singapore 169663 on Wednesday, 25 April 2018 at 10.00 a.m. for the following purposes:

-AS ORDINARY BUSINESS
+ORDINARY BUSINESS

-- 1. To receive and adopt the Directors' statement and audited financial statements for the financial year ended 31 December 2016 and the auditors' report thereon. - 2.
-To declare a one-tier tax exempt final ordinary dividend of 1 cent per share in respect of the financial year ended 31 December 2016.
-Resolution 2 - 3.
-To approve the payment of Directors' fees of \$\$306,000 in aggregate to the Non-Executive Directors of the Company for the financial year ending 31 December 2017 (FY2016: \$\$315,375), such fees to be paid on a quarterly basis in arrears at the end of each calendar quarter.
-[See Explanatory Note (i)] Resolution 3 - 4.
-To re-elect Mr Ong Mui Eng who is retiring by rotation in accordance with Article 113 of the Constitution of the Company. - 5.
-To re-elect Mr Guan Meng Kuan who is retiring by rotation in accordance with Article 113 of the Constitution of the Company.
-Resolution 5 - 6.
-To re-appoint Messrs Ernst & Young LLP as the Company's Auditors and to authorise the Directors of the Company to fix their remuneration.
-Resolution 6
+1. To receive and adopt the Directors' Statement and Audited Financial Statements for the Resolution 1 financial year ended 31 December 2017 and the auditors' report thereon.

+- To declare a one-tier tax exempt final ordinary dividend of 1 cent per ordinary share and one-Resolution 2 tier tax exempt special dividend of 0.1 cent per ordinary share in respect of the financial year ended 31 December 2017. - To approve the payment of Directors' fees of S\$306,000 in aggregate to the Non-Executive Resolution 3 Directors of the Company for the financial year ending 31 December 2018 (FY2017: S\$306,000), such fees to be paid on a quarterly basis in arrears at the end of each calendar quarter.
+[See Explanatory Note (i)] - To re-elect Mr Hans Hugh Miller, who is retiring by rotation in accordance with Article 113 of Resolution 4 the Constitution of the Company.
+[See Explanatory Note (ii)] - To re-elect Ms Ong Wui Leng, Linda, who is retiring by rotation in accordance with Article 113 Resolution 5 of the Constitution of the Company.
+[See Explanatory Note (iii)] - To re-appoint Messrs Ernst & Young LLP as Auditors of the Company and to authorise the Resolution 6 Directors of the Company to fix their remuneration. - To transact any other ordinary business which may properly be transacted at an Annual General Meeting.